Set-files for MT4/MT5: https://belkaglazer.com/en/download-en

 Peak mode (in case of value < 0).
 In this mode:

-– a Mean-reversion strategy filters out (ignores) a buy/sell signal when the ‘RSI’ is above 50-|RSI_Filter%| / below 50+|RSI_Filter%|;
+– Mean-reversion strategy filters out (ignores) buy/sell signal when the ‘RSI’ is above 50-|RSI_Filter%| / below 50+|RSI_Filter%|, respectively;

-– a Momentum strategy filters out a sell/buy signal when the ‘RSI’ is above 50-|RSI_Filter%| / below 50+|RSI_Filter%|.
+– Momentum strategy filters out sell/buy signal when the ‘RSI’ is above 50-|RSI_Filter%| / below 50+|RSI_Filter%|, respectively.

 This mode allows you to ignore signals with too low potential.

 - UserComment - user comment used to label orders opened by the EA.

 - MagicNumber - an unique basic identifier of EA's orders.
 This number should be less than 99999.

 - UseSettingsFile - extra settings managed via belkaglazer.ini config file.
 Read more>>>